avatar_48x48

 Brand Tagline Requirements

-In definitive global research, The Conference Board has found the development and consistent use of a tagline to be a key factor in brand strategy success.
 A tagline that succinctly and powerfully communicates the brand’s promise is one of the quickest, easiest and least expensive ways to communicate the brand’s new position to internal and external audiences.
 It should consistently accompany the brand’s logo in situations outlined by the brand architecture.

-I believe that developing brand taglines (and elevator speeches) are the most important next steps one can take once a brand has been positioned or repositioned
+I believe that developing brand taglines (and elevator speeches) are the most important next steps one can take once a brand has been positioned or repositioned.

 A tagline should achieve all of the following for your brand: